paspao/paspaola.it/_posts/2021-05-18-QuarkusStreamingApp.md

 }
 {% endhighlight %}

-The complete example is on Github at [https://github.com/paspao/quarkus-streaming-app](https://github.com/paspao/quarkus-streaming-app), it doesn't contain the streaming app only, but a complete deployment scenarious:

-* 1 Zookeeper instance
-* 3 Kafka instances
-* 1 Kafdrop instance (easy way to give a look inside the Kafka topic/instance etc)
-* 1 Streaming app (described in this article)

-Through Kafdrop you can verify the content the Kafka topics.
-The first topology described here is commented at line 142 of _it.paspaola.quarkus.streaming.StraminApp_ class, I have leaved active only the last one.

-Thank you a lot for reading and let me know if something it's not so clear.
+Thank you a lot for reading and let me know if something it's not clear.